Paparaysdonuts/Whale-Oracle/README.md

 ✔ Intuitive, fast UI
 ✔ Designed for beginners and pros

-Whale Watcher is built for people who want an unfair edge — legally.
+Whale Oracle is built for people who want an unfair edge — legally.

 ⸻